kdeath83/unofficial-wellarchitected-mas-mindforge-lens/README.md

 ## What This Is

-The Monetary Authority of Singapore (MAS) Project MindForge provides a comprehensive AI Risk Management and Governance Framework for Financial Services Institutions.
-This lens translates that framework into the AWS Well-Architected Tool's custom lens format, enabling systematic AI governance reviews within AWS-native workflows.
+The Monetary Authority of Singapore (MAS) Project MindForge provided a comprehensive AI Risk Management Operationalisation Handbook for Financial Services Institutions.
+This lens translates that handbook into an AWS Well-Architected Tool's custom lens format, enabling systematic AI governance reviews within AWS-native workflows.

 ---